SamsungResearchUK-IoT-Meetup/multimode_sensor_platform/microserver/wifi/README.md

 You can read the WiFi page Wiki [here](https://github.com/SamsungResearchUK-IoT-Meetup/multimode_sensor_platform/wiki)

 This document is here just to allow developers to quickly test this module in isolation.
 It forms a wrapper around the micropython
 [network](http://docs.micropython.org/en/latest/library/network.html), [micropython schedule](http://docs.micropython.org/en/latest/library/micropython.html) and [pyb](http://docs.micropython.org/en/latest/library/pyb.html) library.
-It's used to monitor a WiFi connection and attempt to reconnect, if WiFi fails.
+It's used to monitor a WiFi connection and attempt to reconnect if WiFi fails.
 It will also retry when it initially connects to a new WiFi connection a default of 3 times - which is configurable.
 The WiFi manager also has a number of state variables and attributes mentioned later.

 ## PYB Library